 Family history increases diagnostic suspicion significantly.
 Relatives with sleep apnea multiply individual risk by 200-400%.

 Treatment-resistant medical conditions require sleep assessment.
-Difficult-to-control diabetes, hypertension, or depression may improve with sleep apnea treatment.
+Difficult-to-control diabetes, hypertension, or depression may improve with treatment.

 Overnight polysomnography provides comprehensive evaluation.
-Sleep studies measure breathing patterns oxygen levels, and sleep architecture simultaneously.
+Sleep testing measures breathing patterns, blood oxygen levels, and sleep architecture simultaneously.
+A sleep center offers the most thorough sleep testing available.

-Home sleep tests offer convenient screening alternatives.
-Portable monitoring devices work well for obvious sleep apnea cases.
+Home sleep testing offers convenient screening alternatives.
+Portable monitoring devices work well for obvious cases.

-Multiple Sleep Latency Tests assess daytime sleepiness objectively.
+Multiple Sleep Latency Tests assess sleepiness objectively.
 MSLT measurements quantify excessive sleepiness severity and patterns.

 Blood pressure monitoring reveals nocturnal hypertension patterns.
 24-hour ambulatory monitoring documents sleep-related pressure changes.